 A4ED school visit photos & blurbs:

-2013 at Park Dale Lane Elementary in Encinitas, California
+Park Dale Lane Elementary in Encinitas, California

 EDITH CELEBRATES EARTH DAY AT PARK DALE LANE